 If you go to a doctor complaining of fatigue, you may end up with a diagnosis of depression.
 Chronic sinus infections are often treated with antibiotics.
 Yeast infections are treated with steroid creams or prescription antifungal medications.

-Although these pharmaceutical treatments may be effective for the short-term, they rarely get to the root of the problem.
-In fact, if the strain of fungi or yeast causing your infection becomes resistant to the medication, it may actually get worse.
+Although these pharmaceutical treatments may be effective for the short-term, they rarely get to the root of the problem, and they often come with both short-term and long-term side effects.

 Why Does Candida Misdiagnosis Occur?

 As with many cases of misdiagnosis, it usually comes down to time.
-Doctors often have only about 15 minutes to spare for each patient, especially in busy public clinics.
-This can mean they focus only on the most obvious symptoms – that is, the ones that seem to stand out more than others.
+Doctors only have time to focus on the most obvious symptoms – that is, the ones that seem to stand out more than others.
 This is often the case with conditions such as IBS, arthritis, Crohn’s Disease, Chronic Fatigue Syndrome, and other chronic illnesses.
-All of these may in fact be caused by Candida overgrowth.
+All of these may in fact be linked to gut imbalances like Candida overgrowth.

 When this happens, a doctor will usually send you home with a prescription for antibiotics, pain relief or corticosteroids to ease any inflammation.
-These will provide relief – but only temporarily.
+These may provide relief – but only temporarily.

 Another difficulty in diagnosing Candida overgrowth is that it is difficult to test for.
-Even if your doctor assesses your Candida levels with a blood test or stool test, it’s almost impossible to know ‘tolerant’ your body is the Candida yeast and its byproducts.
+Even if your doctor assesses your intestinal Candida levels with a stool test, it’s almost impossible to know ‘tolerant’ your body is to the Candida yeast and its byproducts.

-Some people can tolerate Candida populations better than others: someone with a strong constitution may be able to host large populations of Candida yeast and only suffer minor symptoms.
-Someone with a weak constitution or poor immune system, however, may suffer terrible symptoms from only a mild Candida overgrowth.
+Some people can tolerate higher yeast populations better than others: someone with a strong constitution may be able to host large populations of Candida yeast and only suffer minor symptoms.
+Someone with a yeast intolerance may suffer terrible symptoms from only a mild Candida overgrowth.

 How to Avoid Candida Misdiagnosis